Binance Portfolio Redesign

 Risk & Exposure – A page that doesn't exist yet

 No major exchange offers a dedicated risk dashboard.
-Yet understanding exposure matters more than tracking returns, especially with leveraged positions.
+But understanding exposure matters more than tracking returns, especially with leverage.
+This page shows a risk score, key metrics, and actionable recommendations.

 Why actionable recommendations?